TruckersMP/botranktir/README.md

 ## Inviting the Bot

-As the bot has been built keeping in mind it can be used in more than one Discord guild, other users can invite the bot to their server through the `[p]join` command.
+As the bot has been built keeping in mind that it can be used in more than one Discord guild, other users can invite the bot to their server through the `[p]join` command.
 To make this possible, make sure you have enabled the **Public Bot** option in the Discord application settings.
 On top of that, the value of the `invite` configuration must equal `true` (it is the default value as well).